WeyinmiOProgrammer/WeyinmiOProgrammer/README.md

 - 👋 Hi, I’m @WeyinmiOProgrammer
 - 👀 I’m interested in programming, among other things
-- 🌱 I’m currently working on a not so secret project
+- 🌱 I’m currently working on a few small projects on different sites, but on here mostly just quintAstrum...which no one's going to play
-- 💞️ I’m looking to collaborate on nothing at the moment...but that might change
+- 💞️ I’m looking to collaborate on nothing at the moment...but ask if you want to.
+I probably won't say no.
 - 📫 How to reach me ... as if anyone is going to see this

 <!---